 - Your spouse has committed a serious crime.

 - Your spouse has been absent from the marital home for at least one year.
 In addition, a person may file for divorce if the spouse has left and is expected to stay away from the home for at least a year.
-The case will put on hold until the period of one year has elapsed.
+The case will be put on hold until the period of one year has elapsed.
 During the time that the case is pending, the court can grant and enforce temporary orders for things like child support, spousal maintenance, and parenting time.

 - Your spouse has committed physical or sexual abuse against you, a child, or your relative lives in the home, or has committed domestic violence.

 - You and your spouse have been living apart for at least two years.
-You may file if you expect that the two year period will be met, and the case will be put on hold until the two-year requirement is met.
+You may file if you expect that the two-year period will be met, and the case will be put on hold until the two-year requirement is met.
 While the case is pending, the court can grant and enforce temporary orders for things like spousal maintenance, child support, and parenting time.

 - You and your spouses have been granted a legal separation and have been living apart continuously for at least one year.